Norwood Courthouse (former), 38 Osmond Terrace, Norwood, Adelaide, SA.

-The Australian Heritage Places Inventory notes in its Statement of Significance that the Courthouse was one of the few police courthouse buildings constructed in the Adelaide metropolitan area between the two World Wars.
-See the listing here and the South Australian Heritage information here.
+The Australian Heritage Places Inventory noted in its Statement of Significance that the Courthouse was one of the few police courthouse buildings constructed in the Adelaide metropolitan area between the two World Wars.
 Its style is described as Georgian Revival.

 1. The Advertiser, 8 October 1907, p.
 11.